StephenDev0/StikDebug-Guide/pairing_file.md

 ---

-First, make sure Developer Mode is enabled on your iDevice, then follow the instructions below.
+First, make sure Developer Mode is enabled on your iOS/iPadOS device (found in Settings -> Privacy & Security after sideloading an app), then follow the instructions below.

 idevice_pair allows us to create a pairing file for programs like StikDebug to talk to your device remotely.
 This is required to use StikDebug, otherwise it will not function.